Understanding Emergency Rules

 - The agency must either have completed a hearing or comment period or must file for a hearing or comment period within 30 days after the emergency rule is filed.

-- The agency approved legislative rule must be filed with LRMRC within 90 days after the emergency rule is filed.
+- The agency approved legislative rule must be filed with the Secretary of State within 90 days after the emergency rule is filed.
+The emergency rule will automatically be filed with LRMRC upon acceptence by the Secretary of State.
 If either of these deadlines are missed, the emergency rule expires and cannot be re-filed.